-In general, other benefits and perquisites are not a significant part of our compensation program.
+In general, other benefits and perquisites are not a significant part of our executive compensation program.
 In special cases, such as in connection with the hiring of executive officers, we have from time to time reimbursed our executive officers for reasonable expenses associated with relocation and associated tax payments and paid sign-on bonuses.
 We believe these benefits were necessary in order to attract these individuals to join our company and are consistent with market practices.

-As a result of threats to the safety and security of Mr. Rosica arising directly as a result of his position as our CEO, the company paid for personal security services at Mr. Rosica's residence for a short period of time in November 2019.
-The company required these security measures during this short period of time for the company's benefit because of the importance of Mr. Rosica to the company, and we believe that the costs of these security services were appropriate and necessary.
-Although we do not consider the security services to have provided Mr. Rosica with a personal benefit for the reasons described above, such costs are reported as other compensation to Mr. Rosica in the "All Other Compensation" column in the "Summary Compensation Table" below.
+As a result of threats to the safety and security of Mr. Rosica arising directly as a result of his position as our CEO, the company paid for certain legal expenses for Mr. Roscia to seek an extension of a harassment prevention order to legally bar an individual from, among other places, Avid premises.
+It was to the company's benefit to have this harassment prevention order in place because of the importance of Mr. Rosica to the company, and we believe that the costs of these services were appropriate and necessary.
+Although we do not consider the legal services to have provided Mr. Rosica with a personal benefit for the reasons described above, such costs are reported as other compensation to Mr. Rosica in the "All Other Compensation" column in the "Summary Compensation Table" below.